Kindergarten

 Earth & Space Sciences: Forces and Interactions: Pushes and Pulls

-Engineering Design: Building Bridges, Shapes, Towers, and Nests (STEM Class)
+Engineering Design: Building , Designing, Testing (STEM Class)

 The Next Generation Science Standards (NGSS) are K–12 science content standards.
 Standards set the expectations for what students should know and be able to do.
 The NGSS were developed by states to improve science education for all students.
 A goal for developing the NGSS was to create a set of research-based, up-to-date K–12 science standards.
 These standards give local educators the flexibility to design classroom learning experiences that stimulate students’ interests in science and prepares them for college, careers, and citizenship.